hugemenace/resonate/README.md

 This repo is a Godot project you can clone and run.

-Inside of the `examples/` folder are scenes demonstrating all the Sound and Music manager's features.
+Inside the `examples/` folder are scenes demonstrating all the Sound and Music Manager's features.

 ## Getting the addon